Iveta Malachovská

 Iveta Malachovská (née Pašková; born 11 May 1965) is a Slovak television presenter and actress.
 She has presented television programmes on stations including Czechoslovak Television, Slovenská televízia (STV) and Markíza.
 Malachovská has hosted the Slovak versions of The Biggest Loser and Who Wants to Be a Millionaire?.

 Career

 Malachovská studied at the Film and TV School of the Academy of Performing Arts in Prague and later worked for Czechoslovak Television and Slovenská televízia.
 Her presenting debut came in 1989 with the programme Úsmev ako dar.
 As an actress, she played a role in the 1990 film Island of the Long Ears.
-She also had a minor role in the 1997 Martin Šulík film Orbis Pictus.
-She first presented Slovak Footballer of the Year in 1995, going on to present it a record eight times.
+She also played a minor role in the 1997 Martin Šulík film Orbis Pictus.
+Malachovská first presented Slovak Footballer of the Year in 1995, going on to present it a record eight times.